igor110055/nino_on_chain/RESEARCH/DCR_CHART_DESCRIPTIONS.md

 - Published by Permabull Nino here: [Adjusted Coins Moved](https://medium.com/@permabullnino/decred-on-chain-macro-micro-outlook-12a26930623e)
 ![CHART8](https://github.com/permabullnino/nino_on_chain/blob/master/CHART%20IMAGES/DCR_CHARTS/THROUGHPUT_THERMOMETER.PNG)
 **Description:**
 - The Throughput Thermometer takes the approach from the adjusted coins moved model (the metric explained above) and applies it across networks, to evaluate on-chain activity between networks more fairly.
+When one network is moving more coins on a pound for pound basis, it is generally accompanied with price appreciation versus the other side of the trading pair.
 **Origin:**
 - Published by Permabull Nino here: [Throughput Thermometer](https://medium.com/@permabullnino/decred-on-chain-macro-micro-outlook-12a26930623e)
 ![CHART9](https://github.com/permabullnino/nino_on_chain/blob/master/CHART%20IMAGES/DCR_CHARTS/TICKET%20CHOP.PNG)
 **Description:**
+- This metric is comparable to the Choppiness Index used in traditional markets, which effectively measures dormant / released energy within a particular asset.
+As such, this tool shows when tickets are relatively overbought / oversold - letting network stakehodlers know when ticket purchases should expect to slow down or ramp up over the short to medium term.
+**Origin:**
+- Published by Permabull Nino here: [Ticket CHOP](https://medium.com/@permabullnino/decred-on-chain-ticket-funding-rates-4e7233c7b64f)
 ![CHART10](https://github.com/permabullnino/nino_on_chain/blob/master/CHART%20IMAGES/DCR_CHARTS/TICKET_FUNDINGRATE.PNG)
-Description:
+**Description:**
+-
 ![CHART11](https://github.com/permabullnino/nino_on_chain/blob/master/CHART%20IMAGES/DCR_CHARTS/TICKET_ROI_ZSCORE.PNG)
 Description:
 ![CHART12](https://github.com/permabullnino/nino_on_chain/blob/master/CHART%20IMAGES/DCR_CHARTS/TRANSACTIONAL_CHOP.PNG)